dboddie-canonical-work/disgorged-docs/snapcraft-and-extended-security-maintenance.rst

 The former default :ref:`base snap <base-snaps>` when building snaps with :ref:`Snapcraft <snapcraft-overview>` was ``core``, which uses Ubuntu 16.04 LTS as its build and runtime environment.
 This has since been superseded by ``core18`` and ``core20``, based on Ubuntu 18.04 LTS and Ubuntu 20.04 LTS respectively, which are now the default and recommended build and runtime environments for new snaps.

-However, there are still some snaps built using Ubuntu 16.04 LTS, either explicitly by including :ref:``core`` in their `snapcraft.yaml <the-snapcraft-yaml-schema>`, or implicitly by not defining any base at all.
+However, there are still some snaps built using Ubuntu 16.04 LTS, either explicitly by including ``core`` in their :ref:`snapcraft.yaml <the-snapcraft-yaml-schema>`, or implicitly by not defining any base at all.

 To remain secure and supported, these snaps will need to either: